daudix/daudix.one/content/blog/2025-07-16-new-era/index.md

 Time to talk a bit about my recent changes to this website, plans for this blog, and One More Thing™.

 {% alert(edit=true) %}
-Last edit introduced a couple of additional images and an entirely new section.
+One of the recent edits introduced a couple of additional images and an entirely new section.
 See [this commit](https://github.com/daudix/daudix.one/commit/637bd7ef6f7acd53f5346104e5cc291ed5cc7968) for a detailed overview.
 {% end %}

 ## Website Changes